Choosing the Best Deck Stain Stripper: Tips and Reviews 4.9/5 (95)

 DeckStainHelp.com Review (On a Scale of 1-10): 8.25

-See Review Article Here: Defy Stain Stripper Review
+See My Review Article Here: Defy Stain Stripper Review

 Do You Have to Strip a Deck?

-Prior to staining a wood deck, it is necessary to properly prep the wood for the best results.
-Removing all the dirt, mold, mildew, and graying will help the new deck stain to penetrate better and last longer.
+Before staining a wood deck, it is necessary to prep the wood properly for the best results.
+Removing all the dirt, mold, mildew, and graying will help the new deck stain penetrate better and last longer.

-When dealing with a deck that has an old failing deck stain on it, a simple wood cleaning is not enough.
+A simple wood cleaning is insufficient when dealing with an old, failing deck stain.
 In this case, a deck stain stripper must be used to emulsify and soften the old stain so it can be removed more easily.
 Wood stain strippers are more aggressive than a typical wood cleaner.

-What are Active Ingredients in a Deck Stain Stripper?
+What are the Active Ingredients in a Deck Stain Stripper?

-Some of the best deck stain strippers that we have found contain a mixture of Sodium Hydroxide and other surfactants and typically come in a concentrated powder formula.
-Once mixed with water they can be applied using a pump sprayer.
+Some of the best deck stain strippers I have found contain a mixture of Sodium Hydroxide and other surfactants.
+They typically come in pre-mixed liquid formulas or a concentrated powder formula for cost savings.
+Once mixed with water, they can be applied using a pump sprayer.

-Following the stripping process with an application of a wood deck brightener will restore the pH, brighten the wood, while neutralizing the deck stripper.
+Following the stripping process with an application of a wood deck brightener will restore the pH and brighten the wood while neutralizing the deck stripper.
 This brightening process should not be skipped.
-It is a crucial step to getting optimal results from the new deck stain and a more natural appearance.
+It is crucial to get optimal results from the new deck stain and a more natural appearance.

 The Best Deck Strippers Video – DeckStainHelp.com